ShlomiTagenya/Final-Project/README.md

 * Desktop application

 ###  Infrastructure project includes using of:
-•Page Object Design Pattern
+* Page Object Design Pattern
-•Project Layers(Extensions/Work Flows/Test Cases...)
+•* Project Layers(Extensions/Work Flows/Test Cases...)
-•Support of Different Clients/Browsers
+* Support of Different Clients/Browsers
-•Failure Mechanism
+* Failure Mechanism
-•Common Functionality
+* Common Functionality
-•External Files Support
+* External Files Support
-•Reporting System (including screenshots)
+* Reporting System (including screenshots)
-•Visual Testing
+* Visual Testing
-•DB support
+* DB support
-•CI support
+*CI support

 ###  List of applications were used in this project:
-•Grafana webpage - Web based application
+* Grafana webpage - Web based application
-•Mortgage calculator - Mobile application
+* Mortgage calculator - Mobile application
-•Grafana API - Web API
+* Grafana API - Web API
-•Electron application
+* Electron application
-•Windows calculator - Desktop application
+* Windows calculator - Desktop application

 ###  Tools & Frameworks used in the project:
-•TestNG - Testing Framework
+* TestNG - Testing Framework
-•Listeners - interface used to generate logs and customize the TestNG reports •MySQL Free Online DB - used for login to Grafana web page •Jenkins- for tests execution
+* Listeners - interface used to generate logs and customize the TestNG reports
+* MySQL Free Online DB - used for login to Grafana web page
+* Jenkins- for tests execution
-•REST Assured - for API testing
+* REST Assured - for API testing
-•Allure Reports - as the main reporting system
+* Allure Reports - as the main reporting system

 ###  Tests Execution:
 Each of the applications has a few tests for demonstration purpose.
 These tests can be developed in a very simple way, due to a lot of work with the infrastructure.
 [Sanity Tests]